namoscato/google-api-typings-generator/gapi.client.partners-v2/readme.md

 # Typescript typings for Google Partners API
-Lets advertisers search certified companies and create contact leads with them, and also audits the usage of clients.
+Searches certified companies and creates contact leads with them, and also audits the usage of clients.
 For detailed description please check [documentation](https://developers.google.com/partners/).

 ## Installing